emb-riscv/specs-markdown/improvements-upon-privileged.md

 profile, optimised for real-time applications simply for maintaining compatibility with the privileged specs is not a beneficial approach.

+## Automatic stacking/unstacking is evil

+> "Automatic stacking/unstacking is fine for Cortex-M, but it is very objectionable for
+RISC-V. The difference is in ARM's MOVEM instruction.
+A Cortex-M already has the hardware to move multiple words to/from the stack because it has to implement the MOVEM instruction anyway.
+So doing this specially on trap entry/exit is a small addition to what is already required to execute the user instruction set.
+The story for RISC-V is different, as it has no MOVEM-like instruction.
+Therefore, having the hardware automatically push/pop a collection of registers on trap entry/exit is a larger addition for RISC-V than it was for ARM."

+Well, that's a point of view.
+However, it must be noted that even the tiny Cortex-M0, so economical in terms of transistors, decided to do automatic stacking/unstacking, so the added complexity might not be that high.

+Not to mention another detail: Cortex-M has 16 registers, and the EABI requires R0, R1, R2, R3, R12, R14, PC and xPSR
+to be stacked/unstacked automatically.
+On the other hand, the LDM/STM instructions, probably due to to the tight encoding, are able to move only half of them,
+(R0-R7), so the logic to do the stacking/unstacking is definitely more capable than required by the instruction set.
+It is not by accident that Cortex-M has automatic stacking/unstacking simply because support for LDM/STM was present anyway, it is by design.
+As an exercise of reversed logic, it might also be argued that Cortex-M has the LDM/STM instructions because the logic for moving multiple words was already available from automatic stacking/unstacking.

+Also RISC-V having no MOVEM-like instructions may save a few transistors, but otherwise it is not exactly a feature, it simply makes saving contexts in multi-threaded environments more complicated and probably less efficient.

+## Automatic stacking/unstacking should be replaced by compiler attribute

+> "Better to have a “handler” function attribute that causes the compiler to save only and exactly the registers the function modifies.
+If a handler function calls a regular C function then it needs to save all the volatile registers first.

+Well, yes, it is possible to imagine interrupt handles incrementing a variable and returning, but this is rare, by far the biggest majority of interrupt handlers call C/C++ functions to perform system services, like posting a semaphore, or any other synchronization mechanism.

+So, by first saving a few registers and then saving all those required by the ABI, the result is that more registers needs to be saved, and with a further negative impact on latency.

 ### Automatic stacking/unstacking the interrupt context increases latency

 The current RISC-V ABI requires the caller to save the following registers: